SRGBmods/qmk-8051/readme.md

   ```bash
   ?ASlink-Error-Could not get 1 consecutive byte in internal RAM for area BIT_BANK.
   ```
-  I don't know why sdcc decides to preserve a byte for **BIT_BANK**, or what even BIT_BANK is.
+  I don't know why SDCC decides to preserve a byte for **BIT_BANK**, or what even BIT_BANK is.
 Anyone know about this BIT_BANK thing, please help me :face_with_spiral_eyes:.
   I know it got something to do with the CH555 USB's interrupt service routine.
 But don't see that byte used anywhere in the code.
   So, my script above just removes the BIT_BANK byte in the USB interrupt assembly code, Re-assemble then Link.
 Haven't seen a problem so far :crossed_fingers:.